 Willa Hyttenrauch was a distinguished multisport athlete best known for her success on the basketball court.
 Most significantly, she was an important member of the Windsor Alumnae, one of Canada’s great basketball teams of the 1930s.

 Hyttenrauch was born in Windsor on September 28, 1913.

 She attended Kennedy Collegiate, where she developed a reputation as a fine athlete.
-Hyttenrauch led Kennedy to back-to-back-to-back Senior Girls Basketball titles in 1931, ’32, and ’33.
+Hyttenrauch led Kennedy to back-to-back-to-back Senior Girls Basketball titles from 1931-1933.
 She also starred in track and field, where she won local various high school Senior Girls titles for three consecutive years.
 In 1931, Hyttenrauch was named the WSSA Senior Individual Champion after winning gold medals in broad jump and high jump.
 At the following year’s meet, she repeated her broad jump gold and took bronze in the high jump.